rails/rails/guides/source/active_record_querying.md

   ORDER clients.created_at desc")
 ```

-+find_by_sql+ provides you with a simple way of making custom calls to the database and retrieving instantiated objects.
+`find_by_sql` provides you with a simple way of making custom calls to the database and retrieving instantiated objects.

-+select_all+
+`select_all`
 ------------

-`find_by_sql` has a close relative called +connection#select_all+. +select_all+ will retrieve objects from the database using custom SQL just like +find_by_sql+ but will not instantiate them.
+`find_by_sql` has a close relative called `connection#select_all`. `select_all` will retrieve objects from the database using custom SQL just like `find_by_sql` but will not instantiate them.
 Instead, you will get an array of hashes where each hash indicates a record.

 ```ruby
 Client.connection.select_all("SELECT * FROM clients WHERE id = '1'")
 ```

-+pluck+
+`pluck`
 -------

 `pluck` can be used to query a single or multiple columns from the underlying table of a model.
 It accepts a list of column names as argument and returns an array of values of the specified columns with the corresponding data type.